Our research is editorially independent but we may earn a commission for purchases made through our links.

-Widely considered to be the top resort in the Maldives, Gili Lankanfushi is truly one of the best on Earth.
-In 2018 it was named Top Five In the World by TripAdvisor’s Traveller’s Choice Awards, and it continues to allure with 45 overwater villas stretched over a sparkling lagoon.
-Known for its unpretentious luxury, guests are encourage to enjoy it in bare feet by removing their shoes the moment they get on the boat from the airport.
+Widely considered to be the top resort in the Maldives, Gili Lankanfushi is truly one of the best on Earth with overwater villas stretched over a sparkling lagoon.
+Known for its unpretentious luxury, guests are encouraged to enjoy it in bare feet by removing their shoes the moment they get on the boat from the airport.
 Accommodations are simple, yet the spacious overwater bungalows have outdoor decks with some of the most impressive views imaginable.
-Relaxation is the word here, and you can be sure that stress will melt away the moment you arrive, with your own personal butler, Mr. Friday, ready to take care of your each and every need.
+Relaxation is the word here, and you can be sure that stress will melt away the moment you arrive, with your own personal butler ready to take care of your each and every need.
 If you’re looking for adventure, you’ll find a range of activities too, including fantastic scuba diving.
-Free daily yoga, use of bamboo bicycles and a variety of other water sports.
+Free daily yoga, use of bamboo bicycles, and a variety of other water sports.

-The Tikehau Pearl Beach Resort sits on a small island in the Tikehau Attoll northwest of Tahiti and features 24 overwater bungalows.
+The Tikehau Pearl Beach Resort sits on a small island in the Tikehau Atoll northwest of Tahiti and features luxury overwater bungalows.
 Choose a premium overwater bungalow or suite and you’ll enjoy direct access to the water.
-All are designed in true Polynesian style with thatched roofs made from coconut palms, and materials like teak, bamboo and local wood.
+All are designed in true Polynesian style with thatched roofs made from coconut palms, and materials like teak, bamboo, and local wood.
 If you book an overwater suite, you’ll be able to look through the glass floor to gaze at the thousands of fish in the stunning lagoon.
-The resort’s Poreho Restaurant serves up fresh European and Polynesia cuisine, while the lavish spa sits within a gorgeous beach bungalow and offers signature treatments incorporating the use of only natural products such as monoi oil massages, coconut pulp and sand powder body scrubs, and mineral-rich seaweed wraps.
+The resort’s restaurant serves up fresh European and Polynesian cuisine, while the lavish spa sits within a gorgeous beach bungalow and offers signature treatments incorporating the use of only natural products such as monoi oil massages, and coconut pulp and sand powder body scrubs, and mineral-rich seaweed wraps.